BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Load [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229) for MacOS or iOS.
    1. If you prefer, build it yourself from [source](https://github.com/BlockchainCommons/GordianSeedTool-iOS).
-1. [  ] Go to the Gear for Preferences and turn OFF "Sync to iCloud".
+1. [  ] Go to the Gear icon, for Preferences, and turn OFF "Sync to iCloud".
 1. [  ] Click the "+" and Add a Seed with "Quick Create".
 1. [  ] "Save" it.
 1. [  ] Print the SSKR for the Seed.